doctorfree/RoonCommandLine/markdown/get_core_ip.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Get_core_ip is distributed under an Open Source license.
+GET_CORE_IP is distributed under an Open Source license.
-See the file LICENSE in the Get_core_ip source distribution for information on terms &amp; conditions for accessing and otherwise using Get_core_ip and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the GET_CORE_IP source distribution for information on terms &amp; conditions for accessing and otherwise using GET_CORE_IP and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues